Blog posts

 Published:

-When I moved from Connecticut to San Diego in 2013, one thing I paid attention to when searching for a house was to find one within reasonable distance from work.
-I knew that San Diego has nice weather and commuting by bicycle was feasible.
+When I moved from Connecticut to San Diego in 2013, one thing I paid attention to when searching for a house was finding one within a reasonable distance from work.
+I knew that San Diego had nice weather and commuting by bicycle was feasible.
 So to save money and get some exercise, I cut the number of vehicles in my household from two to one and bought an electric bike to commute.
 (In 2020, I went back to two vehicles because we could no longer keep up with only one vehicle to manage kids’ activities.)

 2021